 - 1. The CBO's estimate of the U.S. government's total budget surplus (deficit) for the current fiscal year is updated monthly.
 Monthly Treasury Statements provide annual surplus (deficit) estimates that include both Social Security and Postal Service receipts.
 However, the CBO also restates the annual surplus (deficit) estimates by excluding these "off-budget" items. - 2.
-"The Tax Foundation is a nonprofit, nonpartisan policy research organization that has monitored fiscal issues at the federal, state, and local levels since 1937." - a.
+"The Tax Foundation is the nation's leading independent tax policy research organization.
+Since 1937, our principled research, insightful analysis, and engaged experts have informed smarter tax policy at the federal, state, and local levels."
+Mission statement: "We improve lives through tax policy research and education that leads to greater economic growth and opportunity." - a.
 Tax Freedom Day is the day when individual taxpayers stop working to pay their annual local, state, and federal taxes and begin working to provide after-tax disposable income for themselves.
-Tax Freedom Day in 2011 was April 12. - b.
-Americans would have to work an additional 41 days (until May 23) to pay off the 2011 federal budget deficit. - 3.
-The answer to this problem depends on which day the students access the website.
+Tax Freedom Day in 2016 was April 24. - b.
+Americans would have to work an additional 16 days (until May 10) to pay off the 2016 federal budget deficit.